nextflow-io/nextflow/docs/docker.rst

 your pipeline execution.

 .. warning::
-    Nextflow manages automatically the file system mounts each time a container is launched depending the process input files.
-Note however that when a process input is a *symbolic link* file, the target file **must** be stored in the same folder where the symlink is located, or any sub-folder.
-Otherwise the process execution will fail because the launched container won't be able to access the resolved target file.
+    Nextflow automatically manages the file system mounts each time a container is launched depending on the process input files.
+Note, however, that when a process input is a *symbolic link* file, the linked file **must** be stored in the same folder where the symlink is located, or any its sub-folder.
+Otherwise the process execution will fail because the launched container won't be able to access the linked file.

 Multiple containers